 Conversations with an Artist: Linda Benenati

 We met Linda and were charmed by her amusing encaustic paintings with their complex themes that often begin with a simple lyric, a favorite phrase or vivid memory.
 Colorful, humorous and provocative, she is also inspired by the art masters, theater, 1920’s and 30’s collectibles, bees, dogs, cats and anything French.
-She employs the ancient technique of heating and melting a beeswax mixture with added pigments and collage elements with which she paints, fuses with a gun and sometimes re-melts to create a variety of effects.
-We're carrying two theses: "duplicity" and "call of the wild".
+She employs the ancient technique of heating and melting a beeswax mixture with added pigments and collage elements with which she paints, fuses with a heat gun and sometimes re-melts to create a variety of effects.

 Describe the moment you realized art fed your soul.

 I’ve known since I was a young child that making art is what I most love to do.
 I was a solitary child who spent hours drawing and designing things such as paper dolls and greeting cards.
 I collected junk off the streets and turned it into to “art.”
 I still do this.

 A pivotal period in my life occurred after college and a succession of boring jobs when I began to have recurring dreams of babies.
 In a dream-interpretation workshop, the leader pointed out perhaps my dream was telling me that my life was lacking a creative outlet.
 My soul was essentially starving.
 This lead me to aggressively focus and pursue a career in graphics and tech writing.
 Once retired, I finally had the time to explore and pursue my artistic passions.

 What themes do you pursue in your art?